 Rose Fletcher, one of the prostitutes from the Palomino came down the stairs and paused at the bottom.
 “Eunice, I need to get into the cash drawer to make change.”

-Eunice finished off her drink and stood up.
+Eunice finished off her drink and rose from her seat.
 “A lady’s work is never done.”

 “Tell Peggy I’ll be by in a while,” said Roland, turning in his seat as Eunice walked past.